cziem/Learn-Git/List of commands.md

 - ```git remote``` -- Displays the remote name you are working with.
 - ```git remote -v``` The `-v` flag shows more details about the address you are pushing to or pulling from
 - ```git remote add <remote name (origin)> <url>``` -- Use this to add a remote to your repository.
+- ```git show``` -- This command works like the ```git log -p``` already introduced at the beginning of this lesson.
+- ```git tag <tag name>``` -- Used to add tags to commits to make them easier to track and remember.
+Think of tags as sign posts or callouts that give direction.
+You really don't want to tag all of your commits.
+- ```git merge <branch_name1> <branch_name2>``` -- This merges the changes in one branch into the second parameter branch provided, usually it is the master.
+> PS: Note that git will not merge two branches if they are conflicting.
+That is to say if sames lines of the branches to be merged were modified, git wouldn't know which line is correct or suitable for your code.
+So I would walk you through conflict resolution in this lesson [Conflict Resolution and Merging](https://github.com/phavor/Learn-Git/blob/master/lesson5.md).

+- ```git checkout <file_name>``` -- This removes a file from the staging index...
+Think of it as removing what you wouldn't want to commit into your repo.